Introduction: Build a Wooden Fence and Gate

 The hinges were added at this point.
 These are just basic Home Depot gate hinges which come with lag screws for installation.

-The hinges were carefully positioned as desired and the locations for the screws were marked and pre-drilled.
+The hinges were carefully positioned as desired and the locations for the screws were marked and pilot holes drilled.
 The screws were installed with a socket wrench.

 Now's a good time to check the gate's swing clearance.
 Mine opened, but it was a tight fit and bound up just a little.